Expected opening: late autmn 2019

 The Liechtensteinklamm gorge is closed.
-An opening is expected in autumn 2019.
+An opening is expected in late autumn 2019.

 Fascinating views and outlooks in the mountains